atomist/sdm/README.md

 # Software Delivery Machine

 Atomist framework enabling you to control your delivery and development process in code.
+Think of it as Spring Boot for software delivery.

 ## What is a Software Delivery Machine?
->A **software delivery machine**  (SDM) is a development process in a box.
+A **software delivery machine**  (SDM) is a development process in a box.
 It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by the Atomist *API for software*.

 > Many teams have a blueprint in their mind for how they'd like to deliver software and ease their day to day work, but find it hard to realize.
 A Software Delivery Machine makes it possible.